-Where there is a problem with parentally condoned, unjustified absence, the school will involve the EWO.
+Where there is a problem with parentally condoned, unjustified absence, the school will involve the Education Welfare Service who may issue a fixed penalty or start legal proceedings.

 Excessive amounts of unauthorised absence can seriously disrupt the continuity of learning.
 The school is constantly alert to emerging patterns of authorised absence.